MicrosoftDocs/defender-docs/defender-endpoint/device-control-deploy-manage-intune.md

 In the **Add Row** pane, specify the following settings:

 - In the **Name** field, type `Allow Read Activity`.
 - In the **OMA-URI** field, type `./Vendor/MSFT/Defender/Configuration/DeviceControl/PolicyRules/%7b[PolicyRule Id]%7d/RuleData`.
-(You could use Powershell command New-Guid to generate new Guid, and replace [PolicyRule Id])
+(You could use the PowerShell command `New-Guid` to generate a new Guid, and replace [PolicyRule Id])
 - In the **Data Type** field, select **String (XML file)**, and use **Custom XML**.

 You can use parameters to set conditions for specific entries.
 Here's a [group example XML file for Allow Read access for each removable storage](https://github.com/microsoft/mdatp-devicecontrol/blob/main/windows/device/Intune%20OMA-URI/Allow%20Read.xml).

 > [!NOTE]
-> Comments using XML comment notation <!-- COMMENT --> can be used in the Rule and Group XML files, but they must be inside the first XML tag, not the first line of the XML file.
+> Comments using XML comment notation `<!-- COMMENT -->` can be used in the Rule and Group XML files, but they must be inside the first XML tag, not the first line of the XML file.

 ### Creating groups with OMA-URI